dh-tech/dh-tech.github.io/content/news/2022-02-17-lightning-talks.md

 title: 'Community Projects Lightning Talks'
 date: '2022-02-17'
 meetup_date: 2022-02-17
-excerpt: "On February 17, 2022, members from DHTech came together to learn about some of the projects of community members."
+summary: "On February 17, 2022, members from DHTech came together to learn about some of the projects of community members."
 recording: https://drive.google.com/file/d/198evThvPZ38mlSjntyBBaD3gCOB3AHnH/view?usp=sharing
+summary: On February 17, 2022, members from DHTech came together to learn about some of the projects of their fellow community members.
+A total of five lightning talks were presented.
+The speakers and their projects are listed below.
+The meetup was recorded for anyone who wasn't able to join.
 slug: lightning-talks
 aliases:
     - /workshops/2022-02-17-lightning-talks/